hweifluids/Py3DFTLE-Doc/source/1_requirements.rst

 Hardware and Platform
 ---------------------

-This page summarizes the supported mainline workflow of ``Streamcenter+``.
-The current mainline is no longer the old Python package set.
-It is centered on a native CUDA FTLE solver together with a native Qt/VTK desktop GUI.
+``Streamcenter+`` consists of a native CUDA FTLE solver together with a native Qt/VTK desktop GUI.
-The archived Python implementation is still preserved under ``legacy/`` in the code repository for reference and migration, but it is no longer the primary workflow described in this documentation.

 The minimum practical requirements are listed as follows:

 * At least 4 GB of system memory and about 10 GB of free disk space.
 * A 64-bit Windows or Linux environment.
 The shipped install scripts currently target Windows and Debian/Ubuntu-style Linux systems with ``apt``.
-* An NVIDIA GPU together with a locally installed CUDA Toolkit for the mainline solver.
+* An NVIDIA GPU together with a locally installed CUDA Toolkit for the solver.

 The solver configures ``CMAKE_CUDA_ARCHITECTURES=native`` by default, so the build machine is expected to have a visible local NVIDIA CUDA environment.